skailasa/tensor-cores/cuda.md

 - At a lowe rlevel the application should maximise parallel execution between the various funcional units within a GPU
 - Utilisation is therefore directly linked to the number of resident warps.

+# Shared Memory Carveout

+- Modern NVIDIA GPUs have a unified data cache per SM that can be configured in two ways

+- L1 Cache - automatically stores most recently used global/texture memory (read only and read/write)
+- Shared Memory - programmer controlled on-chip scratchpad used within a thread block

+But these are not separate pools, and share the same on-chip space.

+`SharedMemoryCarveout` controls how much shared memory on-chip is reserved for shared memory vs L1 Cache.